trealla-prolog/trealla-OLDv1/README.md

 Run...

-	make debug
+	make clean && make debug
 	make valgrind

 to do the tests under valgrind memory checking.

-A 'make debug' build compiles in 0.17s with TCC, 1.8s with CLANG & 2.1s with GCC.
-Should build on any Unix-like system with a C99 compiler.
-Has been tested on Manjaro, Ubuntu 20.04, FreeBSD 12.1 and Raspbian (32 & 64-bit) systems.
+A 'make debug' build compiles in 0.2s with TCC and 2s with CLANG and GCC.
+Should build on any Unix-like system with a C99 compiler (could do C89 with a few cosmetic tweaks).
+Has been tested on Manjaro, Ubuntu, FreeBSD and Raspbian (both 32 & 64-bit) systems.

 Usage